CoreCivic: Early contracts

+Later contracts

-In 2016, Obama administration provided the CCA a $1 billion no-bid contract to detain asylum seekers from Central America.
+In 2016, the Obama administration provided the CCA a $1 billion no-bid contract to detain asylum seekers from Central America.

 CCA was renamed CoreCivic in October 2016.

-In 2018, Williamson county commissioners in Taylor, Texas, voted 4–1, in the wake of a widely publicized crisis of immigrant family separation to end the county's participation in an Intergovernmental Agreement (IGA) with CoreCivic, effective in 2019.
-The T. Don Hutto facility in Taylor was holding imprisoned mothers separated from their children.
+In 2018, Williamson County commissioners in Taylor, Texas, voted 4–1, in the wake of a widely publicized crisis of immigrant family separation to end the county's participation in an Intergovernmental Agreement (IGA) with CoreCivic, effective in 2019.
+The T. Don Hutto Residential Center in Taylor was holding imprisoned mothers separated from their children.

 In 2020, CoreCivic announced it would withdraw from its contract to operate the Metro Detention Facility in Nashville, Tennessee, where CoreCivic was the target of frequent protests.

-In 2025, the Trump administration awarded CoreCivic a $130-million ICE contract to reopen a state prison in California City, located in the remote Mojave Desert.
-After reopening the prison as a detention center with a 2,560 bed capacity, CoreCivic met with criticism for not obtaining required city permits and for keeping detainees "locked behind metal doors in cold cells for most of the day."
+In 2025, the Trump administration awarded CoreCivic a $130-million U.S. Immigration and Customs Enforcement (ICE) contract to reopen a state prison in California City, located in the remote Mojave Desert.
+After reopening the prison as a detention center with a 2,560 bed capacity, CoreCivic met with criticism for not obtaining required city permits and for keeping detainees "locked behind metal doors in cold cells for most of the day".
 One hundred detainees organized a hunger strike to protest "inhumane" conditions, such as denial of medication, backed up toilets, and segregation units.

-In 2025, the Trump administration awarded CoreCivic a $60 million ICE contract to operate a 1,033-bed facility in Leavenworth, Kansas.

-In 2025, the Trump administration awarded CoreCivic $100 million contract to reopen Oklahoma's 2,160-bed Diamondback Correctional Facility that had been closed since 2010;
+In 2025, the Trump administration awarded CoreCivic $100 million contract to reopen Oklahoma's 2,160-bed Diamondback Correctional Facility that had been closed since 2010.

 In 2025, CoreCivic announced it would reopen South Texas Family Residential Center, under ICE contract, with capacity to detain up to 2,400 people.